 Economically and financially, Tel Aviv is doing well.
 It is widely considered the economic and technological centre of Israel.
 The fact that the area is unsuitable for farming might have helped to establish such a profile as tech-savvy and innovative.

-According to the latest Global Financial Centres Index, Tel Aviv ranks 23rd, a leap of two spots since the previous version of the index.
+According to the latest Global Financial Centres Index 26, Tel Aviv ranks 22nd, a leap in one spot since the previous version of the index.
 Tel Aviv ranks 3rd in the region of the Middle East and Africa.

 Tel Aviv is also one of the most influential cities of the Middle East.
-According to ATKearney’s 2018 Global Cities Report, it ranks 57th worldwide, in comparison to a 62nd position in the previous year (though having lost 11 spots since 2012).
+According to ATKearney’s 2019 Global Cities Report, it ranks 53rd worldwide, in comparison to the 57th position in the previous year (though having lost 7 spots since 2012).

 How livable, how attractive?